jwodder/txtble/README.rst

 Features:

 - ANSI color aware
-- Unicode wide character & combining character aware
+- Unicode fullwidth & combining character aware
-- Customize the characters used for drawing borders
+- Customize characters used for drawing borders
 - Left-align, center, and right-align individual columns
-- Control inter-row and inter-column borders
+- Toggle inter-row, inter-column, and outer borders
 - Set the value used to fill out ragged rows
 - Pad cells on the left & right